dr-furious/bc_thesis_original/README.md

 4. Once the training finished, you will notice that a new `/outputs` directory was created.
 This contains both the trained model in the `/outputs/checkpoints/best.ckpt` file and the raw Weights and Biases logs in the `outputs/wandb` folder.
 Furthermore, it contains a `outputs/test_results.json` with the evaluation metrics from the evaluation phase.

 ### 3. Inference
-In case you wish to see how the model during the inference, navigate into the [inference.ipynb](./src/models/inference.ipynb).
-Notice that this notebook is run as well, feel free to examine it and then clear the outputs (to avoid any confusion).
+If you wish to see how the model works during inference, navigate to the [inference.ipynb](./src/models/inference.ipynb).
+Notice that this notebook has already been executed as well; feel free to examine it and then clear the outputs (to avoid any confusion).
 You **will need to** input the path to the trained model `.ckpt` file, as we do **not** provide a trained model in the demo.
 Run the notebook and see the results!